oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Intro-Jenkins.md

 ### 2. terraform_files Folder

 This is equivalent to */cd3user/tenancies/<customer_name>/terraform_files* folder on your local system.
-The region directories, along with all service directories nested inside these region directories, are present under this terraform_files folder.
+The region directories along with all service directories, are present under this terraform_files folder.
 Inside each service directory, pipelines for **terraform-apply** and **terraform-destroy** can be found.

 The terraform pipelines are either triggered automatically from setUpOCI pipeline or they can be triggered manually by navigating to any service directory path.